DendrouLab/panpipes/docs/usage/gene_list_format.md

 =================

-In the qc_mm and vis pipelines, the user can provide custom genelists in order to compute gene list scores and to visualise
+In the ingestion and vis pipelines, the user can provide custom genelists in order to compute gene list scores and to visualise